ManiVaultStudio/DE-MultiSpecies/README.md

 ## How to use

-1. Load a point data set, either via right-click in the data hierarchy and selecting `View -> Differential Expression`, by or opening an empty widget via the main toolbar with `View -> Differential Expression View` and then dragging-and-dropping the data into the small field that ask for a dataset.
+1. Load a point data set, either via right-click in the data hierarchy and selecting `View -> DE (Multiple species)`, by or opening an empty widget via the main toolbar with `View -> DE (Multiple species)` and then dragging-and-dropping the data into the small field that ask for a dataset.
 2. Make two selection in the data, e.g. via a [scatterplot](https://github.com/ManiVaultStudio/Scatterplot) view.
 Save each selection by clicking the respective buttons at the bottom of the view.
 3. Click the button above the selection-setters to compute the differential expression.
 4. The resulting DE computation will be listed in table form, with one row for each dimension of the data (listed in the `ID` column).